Sovengar/Modern-Design/README.md

 ### CQRS

+Commands return void or an identifier, that way after the command you have to make your specific query to retrieve the latest data.
+*This ensures that the commands are decoupled from a genericDto, avoiding excessive mapping.
-Search class that calls directly the repository and has his own dtos for projections Zero business logic involved, Zero mutation in the search class Commands in the normal facade.
+Search classes that directly call the repository/EntityManager and have their own dtos for projections.

 ### Instantiation

 - Factory Classes (Configuration)
 - Factory method / Named Constructors
 - Builder (for testing or criteria objects)
+- Withers (for ResponseAPI)
 - ObjectMother (for testing small objects with few combinations)

 ### Java